sybrew/the-seo-framework/readme.txt

 		* Default link back to source in feed content no longer check settings.
 Instead, it uses the default WordPress permalink.
 		* When no blog tagline is set, in either WordPress' General Settings or in TSF's Home Page settings, no longer is "Untitled" used.
 		* Character counters on term edit pages have been moved to the left.
+		* Only one breadcrumb script is now generated, and it listens to the new primary category settings.
+			* If a primary category is set, the tree related to the category is used and will stop at the primary category.
+			* Otherwise, the longest tree of the first base category found is used (numerical).
+	* **Improved:**
 		/
-		* TODO Only one breadcrumb script is now generated, and it listens to the new primary category settings.
-	* **Improved:**
 		* Sped up URL generation two-fold.
 We've rewritten the code from the ground up.
 		* The Canonical URL should now always be compatible with any plugin, out of the box.
 		* Password protected posts and pages no longer show up in the sitemap.